actions/actions-runner-controller/README.md

 ###### Example 3: Scale on each `workflow_job` event

-> This feature depends on an unreleased GitHub feature
+> This feature requires controller version => [v0.20.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.20.0)

+Finally GitHub offers a more flexible webhook event which includes the `runs-on` information in the payload.

 ```yaml
 kind: RunnerDeployment